Anaphylaxis can have a fatal outcome unless signs are quickly responded to.

 The reaction may happen at once, within hours, or, very occasionally, some days after coming into contact with the allergen.

-- Difficulty breathing, wheezing, shortness of breath, tightness in the throat and chest, cough, hoarse voice, and chest pain
+- difficulty breathing, wheezing, shortness of breath, tightness in the throat and chest pain

-- Feeling as if something is stuck to the tongue, or in the throat
+- feeling that something is stuck to the tongue, or in the throat

-- Swelling in the feet, hands, lips, eyes, and sometimes the genitals.
+- swelling of the feet, hands, lips, eyes, and sometimes the genitals

-The person may also have itchy, red, watery eyes, a headache, and cramping of the uterus, and they may have a metallic taste in the mouth.
+The person may also have itchy, red, watery eyes, a headache, and cramping of the uterus.
+They may have a metallic taste in the mouth.

 If a person starts to show severe allergic symptoms, urgent medical attention is needed.

-If possible, a bystander should find out if the patient has a history of allergy.
+- finding out if the patient has a history of allergy

-If the patient knows they are allergic, they may have medication in the form of an adrenalin injection kit, such as an Epipen, that they can use.
-Whoever is accompanying the person can help them to use this.
+If the patient knows they are allergic, they may have medication in the form of an adrenalin injection kit, such as an EpiPen, that they can use.

-An Epipen provides a dose of Epinephrine, a form of adrenalin.
+The injector will provide a dose of epinephrine, a form of adrenalin.

-While waiting for help, the person who is with the patient should reassure them and make sure that they are comfortable and that they can breathe.
+While waiting for help, the person who is with the patient should make sure they can breathe.

-If breathing stops completely, cardiopulmonary resuscitation (CPR) should be performed and continued until the rescue team arrives.
+Should breathing stop completely, cardiopulmonary resuscitation (CPR) should be done and continued until the rescue team arrives.

 Emergency help for a patient with severe anaphylaxis will be an epinephrine, or adrenalin, injection.

-Sometimes, symptoms subside after taking adrenalin, but then come back, so the patient may be kept under observation in the hospital for 24 hours.
+Sometimes, symptoms subside after taking adrenalin but then come back.
+The patient may be kept under observation in the hospital for 24 hours.